scrapy/scrapy/docs/topics/feed-exports.rst

 Delayed file delivery
 ---------------------

-As indicated above, some of the described storage backeds use delayed file delivery.
+As indicated above, some of the described storage backends use delayed file delivery.

-These storage backeds do not receive items as they are scraped.
+These storage backends do not upload items to the feed URI as those items are scraped.
 Instead, Scrapy writes items into a temporary local file, and only once all the file contents have been written (i.e. at the end of the crawl) is that file uploaded to the feed URI.

 If you want item delivery to start earlier when using one of these storage backends, use :setting:`FEED_EXPORT_BATCH_ITEM_COUNT` to split the output items